ac-rad/franka_arm_infra/README.md

 ## Setting up ssh-key between the workstation and realtime computers (done only once)<a id='ssh-key'></a>

-Make sure to setup your workstation/workstation docker's ssh key to ssh into the realtime computer/docker without a password(this is required for frankapy) following instructions [here](https://github.com/iamlab-cmu/frankapy#setting-up-ssh-key-to-control-pc), you can run the following,
+Make sure to setup your workstation docker's ssh key to ssh into the realtime computer without a password (this is required for frankapy) following instructions [here](https://github.com/iamlab-cmu/frankapy#setting-up-ssh-key-to-control-pc), you can run the following,

-1. In a terminal in your **<u>workstation/workstation docker</u>**,
+1. In a terminal in your **<u>workstation docker</u>**,
 ```
 ssh-keygen -t rsa -b 4096 -C "your_email@example.com"
 [Press enter]